How to Use the RECEIVED Function in Google Sheets

 RECEIVED Function Example in Google Sheets

-As a side note, in simple terms, the bond (an instrument of indebtedness) can be defined as loans made by a bondholder to an issuer.
+Note: In simple terms, a bond is an instrument of indebtedness—it represents a loan made by a bondholder to an issuer.

 Formula:

-In this example to the RECEIVED function in Google Sheets, I have omitted the day_count_convention.
-So it’s considered as 0; it means US (NASD) 30/360 (see the table above).
+In this example using the RECEIVED function in Google Sheets, I’ve omitted the optional day_count_convention argument.
+By default, it’s treated as 0, which means the US (NASD) 30/360 basis is used (refer to the table above).

 Prashanth KV